Multi-Factor Authentication

 1. Log in to DNSimple with your username and password.

 2. If the credentials are correct, you’ll see a 2-Step Verification window.
+Multi-factor authentication

 Recovery code

 The recovery code is the only way to recover access to your account if you can’t generate a one-time password with an authenticator app or activate a security key for completing the 2-step verification process.
-Store the recovery code in a safe, secure place.
+Store the recovery code in a secure place.
 We cannot disable multi-factor authentication without this recovery code.

 All security keys and any one-time password-based MFA methods configured will be removed when you use your recovery code to disable MFA.